How Caching Works

 Overview

-RndrKit uses Redis to cache pre-rendered HTML pages.
-When a bot visits a page for the first time, the page is rendered by Puppeteer and the resulting HTML is stored in Redis.
+RndrKit caches pre-rendered HTML pages to serve bot traffic quickly.
+When a bot visits a page for the first time, the page is rendered in a headless browser and the resulting HTML is stored in our cache layer.
 Subsequent bot visits to the same page receive the cached HTML instantly, avoiding the overhead of a fresh render.

 Cache Architecture